Madras Forest Act, 1882

-The Madras Forest Act of 1882 enacted by British colonial government, closed off large areas of the forest in the Gudem Hills of Madras Presidency (present-day Andhra Pradesh).
+The Madras Forest Act, 1882 (Act V of 1882), enacted by British colonial government, closed off large areas of the forest in the Gudem Hills of Madras Presidency (present-day Andhra Pradesh).
 This restricted the free movement of the Adivasis in their forest habitats, prevented them from grazing their cattle, collecting firewood and food, and practicing their traditional form of agriculture called podu.
-The act is also known as the Tamil Nadu Forest Act, post-bifurcation of Madras state and its renaming.
+The act is also known as the Tamil Nadu Forest Act, 1882, post-bifurcation of Madras state and its renaming.

 Background

 The Rampa administrative area, situated in the hills of what are now the Godavari districts of Andhra Pradesh, comprised around 700 sqmi and had a mostly tribal population of approximately 28,000.
 They had traditionally been able to support their food requirements through the use, in particular, of the podu system, whereby each year some areas of jungle forest were burned to clear land for cultivation.

 The British Raj authorities had wanted to improve the economic usefulness of lands in Godavari Agency.
 The traditional cultivation methods were greatly hindered when the authorities took control of the forests, mostly for commercial purposes such as produce for building railways and ships, without any regard for the needs of the tribal people.
 The tribal people of the forested hills, unable to farm, graze their cattle, or collect food, faced starvation, and were used as forced labour in the construction of a road in the area.